 In January 2017, the South Carolina Compassionate Care Act was presented to the SC House, and in January 2019, House Bill 3660 and Senate Bill 366 (updated versions of this law) were proposed.
-Once the Compassionate Care Act is approved (it has been stagnant for years), South Carolina will launch an MMJ program.
+South Carolina will only launch an MMJ program once the Compassionate Care Act is approved (it has been stagnant for years).
+It seems clear that SC residents will need to wait until 2024 at least before lawmakers decide to push medical marijuana through.

-Surveys suggest that over 70% of South Carolina citizens support the legalization of marijuana, but the movement has stagnated, and it may be some time before anything is done.
+Surveys suggest that over 70% of South Carolina citizens support the legalization of marijuana, but the movement has stagnated with little sign of things changing.

 South Carolina Medical Marijuana Laws